To Add Vacant to Goodreads Click HERE |

 Q: What made you become a writer?

-There was a creative writing course with the final class project being an autobiography.
+A: There was a creative writing course with the final class project being an autobiography.
 I had kept a journal since I was about 10 and figured “final Project complete!”
 Easy A. Through the semester, my teacher encouraged me to enter some contests, and I won one a small monetary prize.
 Having reached literary greatness at 18, I hung up my pen and moved on to the Behavioral Sciences.
 Realistically, the seed was planted to pursue writing in college, but my conservative family felt that majoring in the “arts” was silly.
-To quote my father, “that’s what
+To quote my father, “that’s what hippies do.”

 After Twilight was done and I’d read them all 2-3 times, I wanted more and googled “twilight addiction.”
 It led me to someone’s blog who then spoke about twi fanfic.
 I started reading all the stories and said, “Hey, I can do this!”